Frequently Asked Questions

 - I’ve been charged with academic dishonesty.
 What can I do?

-- You should contact the Ombuds Office to discuss the charge and your right to appeal.
+- You can contact the Ombuds Office to discuss the charge and your right to appeal.

 - I’ve received a bill and I have some questions about it.
 What can I do?